If you are interested in becoming a History Day Judge for Hawaiʻi History Day 2020-2021, please sign up through the link

 “Thank you to all the students.
 At the heart of the program, it’s all about you.
 You taught me how priceless this work is.”

-History Day 2021–Every year for history day, a theme is chosen for students to follow as they do their history day projects.
+History Day 2022–Every year for history day, a theme is chosen for students to follow as they do their history day projects.
 Judges need to be aware of this theme and judge accordingly.
-The theme for 2021 is “Communications in History.”
+The theme for 2021-2022 is “Debate and Diplomacy in History, Successes, Failures, Consequences.”
 Students showcase their projects in historical interpretation and research, producing essays, display boards, websites, performances, and documentaries.

 “The judges we encountered really made my daughter feel like she could do it.” –Parent